Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 • Jenny Lake Trail – is a moderate 7.9 mile loop trail good for seeing wildlife.

 • Hidden Falls – a short walk to Hidden Falls, a beautiful waterfall.
-The trail is recently improved trail is only about 0.3 miles long, making it suitable for all ages and abilities.
+The trail underwent recent improvements and is now only about 0.3 miles long, making it suitable for all ages and abilities.

 • Inspiration Point Trail – is a moderate 1.8 mile out and back trail starting at the Jenny Lake Boat dock.
 Superb views of the lake from the top.